 Cardiovascular disease develops – even in children

 The rapid development of cardiovascular disease is also significant within this group.
 In youth, with every 1% increase in HbA1c above the normal range, the risk for carotid stiffness increased by 30%.
-(Narasimhan, 2015) Plus, for each year after diagnoses of type 2 in youth, the risk for carotid stiffness increased 30%.
+(Narasimhan, 2015) For each year after diagnoses of type 2 in youth, the risk for carotid stiffness increased 30%.
 (Narasimhan, 2015)

 In addition to atherosclerosis, being overweight causes an enlarged heart placing them at risk for additional heart complications.
 (Daniels, 2019) “If the time course of cardiovascular disease relates to diabetes (type 2) is the same for adolescents as for adults, it is anticipated that adolescents with diabetes will begin having substantial cardiovascular disease morbidity and mortality in their 30’s and 40’s.”
 Stephen R. Daniels, MD Ph.D.
 (Daniels, 2019)